 How much is the cost of membership?
 Compare prices of both subscription services.

 After your free 30-day trial period (cancel anytime) expires, each month will cost you $14.95.
-That will give you 1 credit to purchase any audiobook you desire plus you’ll get 2 Audible Originals (limited access of Audible titles) of your choice.
-So, altogether you’ll get 3 titles each month.
+That will give you one credit to purchase any audiobook you desire, plus you’ll get 2 Audible Originals (limited access of Audible titles) of your choice.
+So, altogether you’ll get three titles each month.

 You can buy more credits if you wish.
 Alternatively, you may purchase individual books that cost around $10 to $25.
 Members get 30% off the price of additional audiobook purchases.